drvinceknight/MAT013/Class_Test/2012-2013/MAT013_Class_Test_2012-2013.md

 i.
 Obtain histograms showing the distribution of guesses in each individual game and over all games (i.e. produce 8 plots). ii.
 Identify the winning guess in each individual game and over all games. iii.
-Every game is played with a different number of players, obtain a scatter plot of the winning guesses against the number of players (include the overal). iv.
+Every game is played with a different number of players, obtain a scatter plot of the winning guesses against the number of players (include the overall). iv.
 Comment on the relationship (if any) between the number of players and the winning guess.

 [40]